Imagine working on a project you’re extremely passionate about. Day after day, you’ve been burning the midnight oil in an effort to make some headway.

 If your team is spending too much time on carrying out repetitive and redundant tasks, use automation as a quick fix.

-And considering AI-based tools can help minimize errors, reduce risk and boost operational efficiency, this approach will let you wrap up work quicker than before.
+And considering there are many free change management software and AI-based tools that can help minimize errors, reduce risk and boost operational efficiency, this approach will let you wrap up work quicker than before.

 And with more accuracy, to top it off.